Skip to main content

 Composition Versioning

 Each series composition is versioned with a unique identifier.
-If the composition changes (markets added, removed, or reweighted), a new version is recorded.
+If the composition changes (markets added or reweighted), a new version is recorded.
 All NAV computations reference their composition version, creating a complete audit trail of which markets and weights were used for each valuation.